unoplatform/uno/doc/articles/features/pointers-keyboard-and-other-user-inputs.md

 ## Pointer Events

-Those events are the base for all others pointing device related events (i.e. Manipulation, Gesture and drag and dop events).
+These events are the base for all other pointing device related events (i.e. Manipulation, Gesture and drag and dop events).
 They are directly linked to the native events of each platform:
 * `Touches[Began|Moved|Ended|Cancelled]` on iOS
 * `dispatchTouchEvent` and `dispatchGenericMotionEvent` on Android
 * `pointer[enter|leave|down|up|move|cancel]` on WebAssembly

-On skia however, they are fully managed events.
+On Skia however, they are fully managed events.

 ### Pointers events and the ScrollViewer

-Like on WinUI as soon as the system detects that the user wants to scroll, a control gets a `PointerCancelled` and that control won't receive any other pointer event until the user release the pointer.
+Like on WinUI as soon as the system detects that the user wants to scroll, a control gets a `PointerCancelled` and that control won't receive any other pointer event until the user releases the pointer.
 That behavior can be prevented by setting the `ManipulationMode` to something else than `System` on a control nested in the `ScrollViewer`. (cf. [Manipulation events](#Manipulation_Events))

 Be aware that on iOS this will set `DelaysContentTouches` to `false` so it means that it will slightly reduce the performance